BerkayKOCAK/PriceRunner/README.md

 This android application reads the barcode via your phone camera and checks its avaibility at local source or online barcode database.
 If it founds the product matching the barcode, it interacts with a web-service to retrieve price information.
-With this application you can check the price for a product on online stores instantly
+With this application you can check the price for a product on online stores instantly.

 _______